 Annual percentage yield (APY)

-APY represents the effective interest rate which takes into account declared interest rate from the agreement and the compounding frequency.
-For the frequent compounds the effective interest rate APY is higher, because the interests earned in the previous period are the base for the future interest calculation.
+APY represents the effective interest rate which considers the declared interest rate from the agreement and the compounding frequency.
+For the frequent compounds, the effective interest rate APY is higher because the interests earned in the previous period are the base for the future interest calculation.

 How do you calculate CD yield?

-In order to calculate the yield of Certificate of Deposit you should use the compound interest formula.
+In order to calculate the yield of a Certificate of Deposit, you should use the compound interest formula.

 A = P(1+r/n)(nt)

-A = the future value of initial amount
+A = the future value of the initial amount

 P = the initial amount

-r = the annual interest rate as decimal number
+r = the annual interest rate as a decimal number

 n = the number of times that interest is compounded per year

-t = the number of years the money is invested for.
-(If you wish for shorter period you can substitute 1/4 for a quarter)
+t = the number of years the money is invested.
+(If you wish for a shorter period, you can substitute 1/4 for a quarter)